CMPUT301W23T11/QRHunterApp-T11/testing files/INSTRUCTIONS.md

 * once the code has been scanned, reject the prompt to take a photo

-* accept the prompt to share location; kill the app process, and the device should remember the permission of the QR scanner and permissions, so they will not have to be dealt with again during the tests
+* accept the prompt to share location; kill the app process, and the device should remember the position of the QR scanner and permissions, so they will not have to be dealt with again during the tests

 * run the camerafragment tests